 Maximum: 2000px wide by 1000px tall

 The layout you choose mainly affects the mobile version of your Community.
 However, Banners appear on the Web App, too!
-Not sure which one is right for your Community?
-Check this out!
+For a complete explanation and images of each layout option, check this out!

 Publish the Community

-Publishing your Community is necessary to link it to Socio Registration or a Branded App, or activate Lead Retrieval.
-However, publishing isn't always the last step of building your Community.
-Members won't know how to find and access the Community until you tell them, so you can publish and then keep working on getting your Community filled in and ready to go! 👍
+Although publishing isn't the last step in building your community, it's necessary to link it to Webex Events Registration or a Branded App, or activate Lead Retrieval.
+Publishing also gives you access to more menus and customization options.
+Members won't know how to find and access the community until you tell them, so you can publish and then keep working on getting your community filled in and ready to go! 👍

 To publish, go to the Appearance tab and click the Publish Community button in the top-right corner.
-In the modal that appears, choose which app the Community will be published to.
+In the modal that appears, choose which app the community will publish to.

 If you're using a Branded App, select your app, and click Next.
 Haven't started making your Branded App?
 Don't publish just yet!
 Click the Create App option, then check this out for instructions.

-If you're not using a Branded App, select Socio Event App, and click Next.
+If you're not using a Branded App, select Webex Events App, and click Next.

-Now, select the Team that's linked to your Socio Community credits, and click Publish Community.
-If you don't have any credits, you'll be prompted to contact our support team to arrange a purchase.
+Now, select the Webex Events Team that's linked to your community credits, and click Publish Community.
+If you don't have any credits, click Purchase Community to contact our support team and arrange a purchase.

-Congratulations — you've just published your Community! 🎉
+Congratulations — you've just published your Webex Events Community! 🎉

 Use the links in each section below for specific instructions. 📚

-Community - You can keep adding features and filling in information at any time after your Community and app are both published!
-Any changes you make to your Community will be reflected in the Web App and Mobile App within a matter of seconds.
+Community - You can keep adding features and filling in information at any time after you publish your community and app!
+Your community reflects any changes you make in the Web App and Mobile App within a matter of seconds.

-Branded App - If you're using a Branded Mobile App, make sure you've added the following items in your Community:
+Branded App - If you're using a Branded Mobile App, make sure you've added the following items to your Community:

-Announcing - When you're ready to welcome members into the Community, spread the word using our handy App Access Templates!
+Announcing - When you're ready to welcome members to the community, spread the word using our handy App Access Templates!